Playys228/Mentor-Hometasks/JavaScript/Base/lesson6/recursion.md

 ## 1 task

-Write a JavaScript program to get the integers in range(x, y)
+Write a JavaScript program to get the integers in range(x, y).
+Use recursion for this task.

 **Example:** range(2, 9) <br>
 **Expected Output:** [3, 4, 5, 6, 7, 8] <br>

 ## 2 task

 Write a merge sort program in JavaScript.
+Use recursion for this task.

 **Sample input:** [34,7,23,32,5,62] <br>
 **Expected Output:** [5, 7, 23, 32, 34, 62]<br>